 “Brown Bear Brown Bear“ by Bill Martin Jr. and Eric Carle is a classic, it is genius in its simplicity.
 So often we think things have to have fancy bells and whistles to keep toddlers and preschoolers interested.
 However, this book proves us wrong yet again.
 I haven’t met a child who hasn’t responded well to this book about colors and animals!

-“Good Night Gorilla” by Peggy Rathmann is a silly story about a zookeeper and his charges that follow him home to bed.
+“Good Night Gorilla“ by Peggy Rathmann is a silly story about a zookeeper and then his charges that follow him home to bed.
 Luckily his wife is on her toes and gets those silly animals back to the zoo!
 I love to use this book as a bedtime story.

-“One Duck Stuck” by Phyllis Root looks like an everyday book.
+“One Duck Stuck“ by Phyllis Root looks like an everyday book.
 But inside you will find a brilliantly repetitive storyline, that promotes teamwork, and mathematical skills!
-My students a few years ago were nuts about this book and yours will be too!
+My students a few years ago were nuts about this book and above all, yours will be too!

 What other books would you like to see in my books showcase?
 Comment below or share on my Facebook page!